 Wildfires have erupted across the globe, scorching places that rarely burned before

-(CNN)Yakuts in Russian Siberia is known as the world's coldest city.
+(CNN)Yakutsk in Russian Siberia is known as the world's coldest city.
 In a place where even an exposed nose during the winter months can cause biting pain, people are accustomed to taking precautions against freezing temperatures, including spending extra time in the morning to dress in many layers.

 But now the city is blanketed in haze as nearby wildfires tear through forests that have been parched by weeks of heatwaves.
 The fires are so big, and the winds strong, smoke is traveling as far away as Alaska.